lambdaclass/lager_logstash_backend/README.md

 ~~~

 ## Environment
+The backend will also send the environment variable `ENV` to logstash
-Please set the `ENV` variable, if not defined the default value
+as the field `env`, if not defined the default value of the `env`
-of the `env` field wil be `debug` otherwise is the variable's value.
+field will be `debug` otherwise is the variable's value.

 # Testing